Tips for saving water in your workplace

 - install software to help water utilities engage with your customers to save water and money

 - consider re-using or recycling water where possible.
-Refer to the Australian guidelines for water recycling
+Refer to Australia's policy reform for the urban water sector

 - develop and implement ways to save water by involving your staff or a ‘water champion’ to check meters and monitor water use.
 Consult with external experts where possible

 - find out about using non-potable water (this means water not of drinking quality such as recycled water, storm water or greywater)